inphobia/p5-idea-wikiclone/Perl-Debugger.md

 Configuration options looks pretty much the same as in Perl configuration with few differences:

+* Remote project root - being used by debugger to map remote file paths to the local ones.
+If path is wrong - breakpoints wont work.
 * Connection mode - defines what is going to connnect to what.
 Relates to `PERL5_DEBUG_ROLE` environment variable.
 * Server host and port - relates to `PERL5_DEBUG_HOST` and `PERL5_DEBUG_PORT` respectively.